 |Indigenous New England|

 |Special Studies in Literature (Jewish American Writers)|

 See faculty advisor about taking a course for Capstone credit during senior year.

 Combine the English Teaching major with UNH's renowned MAT, taken at the Manchester campus, and in five years students can be state certified to teach English and Language Arts.
 With the five-year master's option, students can apply 12 undergraduate credits to the advanced degree.
 The English Teaching major includes courses that will introduce students to the Common Core Standards, a nationwide effort now transforming K-12 education.

-For more information about the English Teaching program, contact Susanne Paterson, program coordinator, at email@example.com.
-Or contact the UNH Manchester Office of Admissions at (603) 641-4150, firstname.lastname@example.org.
+For more information about the English Teaching program, contact Susanne Paterson, Associate Professor and Program Coordinator, at firstname.lastname@example.org or the UNH Manchester Office of Admissions at (603) 641-4150, email@example.com.